-Working methods and the age structure of the population in Europe have significantly changed over the last decades.
-This has led to a significant reduction in energy intake in the diet and, especially in the aging population, to a substantially higher need for optimal nutrition supplying a full set of micronutrients rather than calories.
+The way of working and the age structure of the population in Western Europe has significantly changed over the last decades.
+It led to a significant reduction of energy intake in the diet and, especially in the aging population, to a substantial higher need for optimal nutrition supplying a full set of micronutrients rather than calories.
 It is recognized that the role of nutrition is crucial for health and directly related to the health cost of society.
 There is a need for tailored nutrition depending on requirements related to age, gender and genotype.
-Furthermore, the microbiome has an impact on health, which is currently being increasingly investigated.
+Furthermore, the microbiome has an impact on health, which is currently increasingly investigated.

 Epidemiological associations between the intakes of nutrients, foods or food categories, and dietary patterns with health outcomes are frequently not supported by results of randomized controlled trials.
 In addition, many non-communicable diet-related metabolic diseases share common comorbidities, involve multiple organ systems, and are multifactorial.
 For example, type 2 diabetes is not only related to cardiovascular disease, but also to cognitive impairment, mood disorders, and sarcopenia.
 Such common comorbidities indicate shared underlying causes and pathways such as low-grade inflammation, impaired glucose and lipid metabolism, impaired vascular function, ectopic fat deposition, intestinal dysbiosis and environmental stressors.
 Common underlying causes and pathways may also mean that there are shared solutions.

-These considerations urge the need for targeted hypothesis driven longterm intervention studies, not solely focusing on accepted biomarkers, but also on functional intermediate endpoints or even hard endpoints.
+These considerations urge the need for targeted hypothesis driven long-term intervention studies, not solely focusing on accepted biomarkers, but also on functional intermediate endpoints or even hard endpoints.

-- Identify and validate new dietary approaches to prevent NCDs and their co-related comorbidities, and to improve health in specific population groups, thereby progressing towards (semi)personalized nutrition. - Target shared mechanisms and pathways by dietary approaches to prevent NCDs and their co-related comorbidities. - Identify and provide mechanistic underpinning for dietary approaches and develop behaviour change models to prevent NCDs and their corelated comorbidities and to improve health. - Develop and validate new innovative, multidisciplinary approaches to predict dietary responsiveness.
+- Identify and validate new dietary approaches to prevent NCDs and their co-related comorbidities, and to improve health in specific population groups, thereby progressing towards (semi)-personalized nutrition. - Target shared mechanisms and pathways by dietary approaches to prevent NCDs and their co-related comorbidities. - Identify and provide mechanistic underpinning for dietary approaches to prevent NCDs and their co-related comorbidities and to improve health.

+• Develop and validate new innovative, multidisciplinary approaches to predict dietary responsiveness.

-Dietary and lifestyle intervention strategies specially designed for specific population groups, e.g. the elderly and children, and their validation in well-powered intervention studies will support cost-effective strategies to reduce the socioeconomic burden of NCDs.
+Dietary and lifestyle intervention strategies specially designed for specific population groups, e.g. elderly and children, and their validation in well-powered intervention studies will support cost-effective strategies to reduce the socio-economic burden of NCDs.
 This will also improve competitiveness of the European food industry by generating sound evidence of the benefits of healthy foods and dietary habits.

-- Carry out hypothesis driven longterm studies to target shared mechanisms for preventing multiple (comorbidities related to) NCDs by dietary approaches. - Implement up-to-date approaches to optimize compliance for effective life-style changes to prevent multiple (comorbidities related to) NCDs. - Develop novel intervention strategies and adherence to healthier lifestyles by the use of digital technologies (apps, wearables, web-based, etc.). - Encourage the development, validation and routine use of new and emerging potential biomarkers to support a healthy nutritional status and behaviour (e.g. apps, saliva, and dried blood spot testing).

-Determine what measures motivate people to incorporate such novel intervention strategies with long-term health consequences in current decision making processes with respect to food.
+- Carry out hypothesis driven long-term studies to target shared mechanisms for preventing multiple (comorbidities related to) NCDs by dietary approaches. - Improve predictive approaches (e.g. challenge tests, isotopically-labelled substrates, multi-omics profiles, 3D in vitro models) and biomarker profiles as well as algorithms to link these to responsiveness to dietary interventions. - Implement up-to-date approaches to optimize compliance for effective life-style changes to prevent multiple (comorbidities related to) NCDs. - Develop novel intervention strategies and adherence to healthier lifestyles by the use of digital technologies (apps, web-based, etc.). - Encourage the development, validation and routine use of new and emerging potential biomarkers to support a healthy nutritional status and behaviour (e.g. apps, saliva, and dried blood spots). - Determine what measures motivate people to incorporate such novel intervention strategies with long-term health consequences in current decision making processes with respect to food.

-- Availability of new, well-accepted and effective, sustainable dietary approaches to prevent NCDs and their related comorbidities. - Availability of behaviour change models to prevent NCDs and their related comorbidities. - Availability of an efficient integrated toolbox for identifying the most promising foods to be tested in specific population groups.
+- Availability of new dietary approaches to prevent NCDs and their related comorbidities. - Availability of an efficient integrated toolbox for identifying the most promising foods to be tested in specific population groups.